-Contact us to speak with a lawyer
+Contact us to speak with a Federal copyright lawyer

-If you are facing a copyright infringement cease and desist letter, arbitration demand, software audit with BSA, SIIA, Autodesk or Adobe, or dealing with other claims of piracy of games, videos, photos, comics, videos, or other copyrighted works, contact us for a free initial consultation.
+If you are facing a copyright infringement matter, cease and desist letter, arbitration demand, responding to an ISP subpoena, software audit with BSA, SIIA, Autodesk or Adobe, or dealing with other claims of piracy of games, videos (Malibu Media or Strike 3 Holdings adult porn videos), photos, comics (Marvel), music clips, or other copyrighted works, contact us for a free initial consultation.

 We also have a growing practice in the area of fair use opinion letters.

 We offer flat rate legal fees for many non-litigation cases, and tenacious legal representation in all cases.

 Call us at (877) 276-5084 or fill out the form submission and we will get back to you.

 There are no comments for this post.
 Be the first and Add your Comment below.

 Leave a Comment